NoamYakar23/mvpPlot/Readme.md

 5. Defines the image path for the MVP trophy image.
 6. Creates the main content layout with a title, description, and image.

-### Running the Dashboard

-The code runs the Dash app server, allowing the MVPlot dashboard to be accessed and explored in a web browser.

----

-Please note that the provided code appears to be a fragment, and there may be additional parts not included in the provided code snippet.